Preparing For A Tattoo: 15 Steps Not To Forget

 1. Stay Hydrated

 Drinking plenty of water isn’t just a way to make sure your body functions well; it’s also critical for keeping your skin healthy.
-And keeping your skin healthy is going to improve your healing and recovery time between tattoo sessions and after the tattoo is complete, so don’t neglect your water intake.
+By keeping your skin in top condition, your body will heal and recover more swiftly once the tattoo is complete.
+Don’t neglect your water intake in the buildup process, and don’t load up on caffeinated drinks, as this could negatively affect your sitting.

 2. Shave the Area You’re Getting Tattooed